 Did I have you at boozy?
 These definitely had my attention.
-One bite and they’ll have yours too.
+One bite and I think they’ll have yours too.
 Tired of sweet potatoes topped with sticky marshmallows?
-Or just looking for something a little different to do with those taters for Thanksgiving (and beyond)?
-Why not spike your sweet potatoes?
-Good idea eh?
-Grab the good stuff – Maker’s Mark Whisky.
-You know that cool looking bottle with the red wax dripping off of it.
-Yeah that’s the one.
+Or just looking for something a little different to do with sweet potatoes for Thanksgiving (and beyond)?
+We think spiking them with bourbon and topping them with butter and maple bathed pecans are the way to go.

-- 4–5 large sweet potatoes, peeled and large dice
+- 4–5 large sweet potatoes - peeled and diced

 - 1-1/2 cups halved pecans

-- Into a saute pan add remaining 2 tablespoons of butter melt over medium heat.
-Add: pecans, maple syrup and cook together until incorporated.
-Add sage and season with salt and pepper.
+- Into a saute pan add remaining 2 tablespoons of butter and melt over medium heat.
+Add: pecans, maple syrup.
+Cook until just incorporated.

 - Spoon the pecan mixture over the sweet potatoes and serve.

 Garnish with fresh sage if desired.